 - Charged party: MNO

-- Charging party: SMNO
+- Charging party: MNO with satellite network

 The potential charging requirements for this Use Case is: REQ-CH_ SAT_RO-01.

-6.2.1.2 Use Case #2.2: SMNO’s subscriber roams to MNO
+6.2.1.2 Use Case #2.2: MNO’s SSC subscriber roams to MNO

-This use case focuses on SMNO and MNO business scenario.
+This use case focuses on roaming between MNOs with and without satellite networks business scenario.

-An SCC has a subscription with the SMNO, the SMNO has a roaming agreement with the MNO.
+An SCC has a subscription with the MNO with satellite network, the MNO (with the SSC subscription) has a roaming agreement with the MNO.

-When the SCC (identified by the UE) has moved to where it has coverage of both SMNO and MNO, it may based on the network selection policy access the MNO, as an the inbound roamer.
+When the SCC (identified by the UE) has moved to where it has coverage of both MNOs, it may based be on the network selection policy access the MNO, as the inbound roamer.
 The MNO provides service access and connectivity for the SCC.

 For the retail part the charging party and charged party can be: